Logo

 Should I push my child to do things they fear?

-Gently—never force.
-Use gradual exposure with validation and support.
+No. Use small, incremental exposure paired with regulation and support.

 Can parents’ anxiety affect kids?